Husk, E14 7LW

 In December 2015, broccoli mini-quiche (£1.60) photo was pretty good; the pastry was neither hard nor crumbly, the filling was well-flavoured, and it was just right for a small bite.
 I also had a couple of generously-sized pots of tea, each costing £2.20: English breakfast, and red berries.
 The cups had a somewhat annoying design, with handle holes too small to comfortably get even one finger through.

-Service on both occasions was friendly and helpful, and the staff seemed genuinely happy to be working there; perhaps a reflection of its dual purpose as a Christian mission.
+Service on all occasions was friendly and helpful, and the staff seemed genuinely happy to be working there; perhaps a reflection of its dual purpose as a Christian mission.
 There was no pressure to order more tea after I finished my pot.

 Free wireless is available; ask staff for the password.
 The space also hosts various classes including yoga, poetry, coffee appreciation, and English for non-native speakers.